0065paula/docs/source/h5_doc.md

 Next click on the bottom-right icon of the instance to attach an EIP.<br />
 ![](vpc_add_eip.png)<br />

 Your VPC is now configured.
-Please, have a look at the <a href="" style="color: red;">Classic mode - Part 1.</a> tutorial to get more information about App creation.
+Please, have a look at the [Classic mode - Part 1.](#overview) tutorial to get more information about App creation.

 ####2.2 VPC with Public and Private Subnets
 [Description](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html): "The configuration for this scenario includes a virtual private cloud (VPC) with a public subnet and a private subnet.
 The instances in the public subnet can receive inbound traffic directly from the Internet, whereas the instances in the private subnet can't.
 The instances in the public subnet can send outbound traffic directly to the Internet, whereas the instances in the private subnet can't.
 Instead, the instances in the private subnet can access the Internet by using a network address translation (NAT) instance that you launch into the public subnet."